 by Stephanie Thomas

 Your in-laws just rang–they’re coming for a visit.
 Your best friend from college is schlepping across the country with her kids and the main gal she wants to see is you.
 Your brother’s bringing his new girlfriend to town.
 No matter your company, you a can be set to impress, and it doesn’t have to cost much at all.

 Read on for eight overnight hosting essentials that cost almost nothing.
-These nearly-free upgrades are small changes that equal
+These nearly-free upgrades are small changes that equal big comfort for guests.

 A recent copy of a local magazine

 The best part of travel is learning something new about the place you’re visiting.
 Help your guests on this mission with some light reading material about your hometown.

 Pick up the latest issue of your favorite local magazine and leave it on a bedside table or chair.
 Stash a bookmark, leave a sticky note, or dog ear a story that stands out to you.
 Let your guests choose to read or not to read at their whim.
 A casual, relaxed environment is the perfect place for discovery.